-Furthermore, many of our employees were previously employed by other automotive companies or by suppliers to automotive companies.
+Furthermore, many of our employees were previously employed by other automotive companies or by suppliers to automotive companies, or related industries.
 We may be subject to claims that we or our employees have inadvertently or otherwise used or disclosed trade secrets or other proprietary information of these employees' former employers.
 Litigation may be necessary to defend against these claims.
-If we fail in defending such claims, in addition to paying monetary damages, we may lose valuable intellectual property or personnel.
+If we fail in defending such claims, in addition to paying monetary damages, we may be enjoined from using certain technology, product, services, or knowledge or, we may lose valuable intellectual property or personnel.
 A loss of key personnel, our trade secrets, or our other work product could hamper or prevent our ability to commercialize our products, which could severely harm our business.
 Even if we are successful in defending against these claims, litigation could result in substantial costs and demand on management resources.
 Any of the foregoing could materially adversely affect our business, prospects, results of operations and financial condition.